AarushMahajan/Kafka-practice/readme.md

 PARTATION:-

 1.)
 Every topic can have multiple partation.

 2.)
 Data in partation is immutable we cannot delete, update the data.

 3.)
 Data in partation have a TTL time that can be configured.

 4.)
-Partation is like array like structure where index is call offset e.g P0[1,2,3,4,5] 5.)
+Partation is like array like structure where index is call offset e.g P0[1,2,3,4,5]

+5.)
 When a server is down we can start consuming the messages from where we have left with help of the offset no.

+6.)
+Message:
+                                                Key: <To which partation data to be sent>
+                                            payload: <data to be sent>

+OFFSET:-

+1.)
+Sequencial no given to the partation.

+2.)
+3 types of offset ->
+      # Log-end:- last message written to offset
+      # Current-offset:-
+      # Commit-offset:-

 REPLICATION/REPLICATION FACTOR:-

 1.)
 We can set the replication factor to (int value i.e 2).

 2.)
 Replication factor decides how many replication is made.

 3.)
 We have ISR(in sync replicas) which replicte the current topics partation in different brokers.
     so all the read and write will be going to the leader and ISR will replicate the data.
 If Broker 1 is down the follower(replicated data one) will become the leader until the primary one is up and running.

 4.)
 It helps in fault taularance, high avalibility.